 GAMS/SNOPT is a large scale SQP (Sequential Quadratic Programming) solver developed by Philip Gill (University of California at San Diego) and Walter Murray and Michael Saunders (Stanford University).

 SNOPT is a general-purpose system for solving optimization problems involving many variables and constraints.
 It minimizes a linear or nonlinear function subject to bounds on the variables and sparse linear or nonlinear constraints.
 It is suitable for large-scale linear and quadratic programming and for linearly constrained optimization, as well as for general nonlinear programs.

 SNOPT finds solutions that are locally optimal, and ideally any nonlinear functions should be smooth.
 It is often more widely useful.
 For example, local optima are often global solutions, and discontinuities in the function are provided by the automatic differentiation engine of GAMS.

 SNOPT uses a sequential quadratic programming (SQP) algorithm that obtains search directions from a sequence of quadratic programming subproblems.
 Each QP subproblem minimizes a quadratic model of a certain Lagrangian function subject to a linearization of the constraints.
 An augmented Lagrangian merit function is reduced along each search direction to ensure convergence from any starting point.

 SNOPT is most efficient if only some of the variables enter nonlinearly, or if the number of active constraints (including simple bounds) is nearly as large as the number of variables.
 SNOPT requires relatively few evaluations of the problem functions.

-GAMS/SULUM is a solver for Linear and Mixed Integer problems from Sulum Optimization.
+GAMS/SULUM is a solver for Linear and Mixed Integer Linear problems from Sulum Optimization.

 GAMS/XA is a solver for Linear and Mixed Integer problems from Sunset Software Technology.